Spawn (character): Deluxe edition

-Hardcover edition
+The Spawn Origins Collection: Deluxe Editions are wider and taller than normal deluxe editions.
+Each book comes with a slipcase for the book.

 UK releases

-These releases were originally published in fifteen 5–6–issue volumes in the UK by Titan Books, with titles named by religious theme.
+These releases were originally published in fifteen 5–6-issue volumes in the UK by Titan Books, with titles named by religious themes.
 The following books contained original series issues 1–82, with the exception of the previously mentioned Issue 10.